Canonical Correlation Forests: Background

 Rotation forests \citep{rodriguez2006rotation} take a more structured approach.
 Instead of using bagging or random subspacing, they apply a rotation pre-processing step using principle component analysis (PCA) on random groupings of the input features.
 This significantly reduces sensitivity to correlation between features and delivers significant performance improvements over both RFs and randomly rotated alternatives.
 However, this improvement comes at a significant computational cost, as the method considers all the features when splitting each node, as opposed to using a small subset of them as done by methods employing random subspacing.
 Furthermore, as all splits in a particular tree are orthogonal to one another and as PCA does not incorporate class information, the performance of rotation forests is still sensitive to localized or class dependent correlations.
 Perhaps because of the faster speed of training, axis-aligned RFs are still more prevalently used than rotation forests, despite the typically improved predictive accuracy of the latter.

-Lemmond et al \cite{lemmond2008discriminant} and Menze et al \cite{menze2011oblique} both introduce the idea of creating forests of oblique decision trees using splits based on LDA projections, providing noticeable improvements in predictive accuracy over RFs.
-However, both methods only apply to binary classification and neither carries out the LDA in a manner that is both numerically stable and computationally efficient.
-The latter paper also introduce the idea of carrying out LDA as a ridge regression, where there is regularization towards the principle component directions.
+\cite{lemmond2008discriminant} and \cite{menze2011oblique} both introduced the idea of creating forests of oblique decision trees for classification using splits based on LDA projections, providing noticeable improvements in predictive accuracy over RFs.
+However, both methods only apply to binary classification and neither carries out LDA in a manner that is both numerically stable and computationally efficient.
+The latter paper also introduces the idea of carrying out a ridge regression adjusted LDA where there is regularization towards the principle component directions.
 However, their results suggest no advantage is gained by this regularization compared to using LDA directly.

-Rotation forests \cite{rodriguez2006rotation} use individually orthogonal trees, but apply probabilistic rotations, based on principle component analysis, to the original coordinate system as a preprocessing step, such that different trees are trained in a different coordinate system.
-Although this was shown to given significant improvement in predictive performance over RF, they require all features to be considered for splitting at every node, leading to a computationally relatively expensive algorithm for more than a modest number of features.